Parameterizing Dataset Distillation via Gaussian Splatting: Methodology

 During optimization, some Gaussian centers tend to drift outside the normalized coordinate space \([-1,1]^2\), where they receive no gradients and become unrecoverable, a phenomenon we term \textit{Gaussian Escape}.
 To alleviate this, we apply a boundary regularization loss to slightly encourage Gaussian centers to remain within the viewable region:

-In practice, the positions of Gaussian primitives are defined within the range \([-1, 1]\), and we perform coordinate transformations inside the CUDA operator.
-At each iteration, we clip the Gaussian positions to ensure they remain within the valid bounds:

-We observe that Gaussian parameters exhibit robustness to reduced numerical precision, as the rasterization process does not suffer from cumulative precision errors.
+Visualizations of the anti-aliasing strategy and Gaussian escape are provided in Figures~\ref{fig:aliasing_cifar} and~\ref{fig:gaussian_boundary_escape} in Appendix~\ref{visualization_antialias_escape}.
+Gaussian parameters exhibit robustness to reduced numerical precision, as the rasterization process does not suffer from cumulative precision errors observed in neural netowrks.
 Based on this, we store all Gaussian parameters in bfloat16 (bf16) precision.
 During training, parameters are maintained in fp32 to ensure accurate updates, while bf16 casting is applied during the forward pass to allow the model to adapt to quantization effects.
 After training, all parameters are quantized to bf16.